 Scientific research allows students to develop skills useful for advanced study or entering the job market.
 In team ASYLYN, these skills include python programming, command line navigation, high performance computing, SQL queries, image processing, and much more.
 Our network of collaborators enables students to interact with professional astronomers as peers.
 The Sloan Digital Sky Survey (SDSS) and our involvement with The RESOLVE Survey provides a wealth of data for students to dig into reducing, interpreting, and modeling.
-Many of our students supplement their research projects by pursuing an astronomy minor that gives them a solid foundation in the basics of the discipline.
+Many of our students supplement their research projects by pursuing either an astronomy major or an astrophysics major that gives them a solid foundation in the basics of the discipline.

 Our researchers take advantage of the numerous opportunties that Elon University provides to conduct and present research.
 The Summer Undergraduate Research Experience (SURE) enables students undertake a detailed project for 8 weeks of paid work that culminates in a poster presentation.
 Every year, Elon also dedicates an entire on campus to the Summer Undergraduate Research Forum (SURF) and provides substantial support for students to attend the National Conference for Undergraduate Research (NCUR).
 Additionally, the Undergraduate Research Program supplies financial assistance for travel to larger disciplinary conferencers such as the annual American Astronomical Society Meeting.